 - 1. Assumptions that indicators of possible abuse such as behaviour, mood, and injury are related to the child's disability without further exploration. - 2.
 These children are more prone to peer group isolation or bullying (including prejudice-based bullying and online abuse) than other children. - 3.
-The potential for SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and

-4. Communication barriers and difficulties in managing or reporting these challenges.
+The potential for SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - 4.
+Communication barriers and difficulties in managing or reporting these challenges.

-To address these additional challenges, we will consider extra pastoral support for children with SEND and disabilities.
+This school has a duty to make reasonable adjustments for disabled children therefore to address these additional challenges, we will consider extra pastoral support for children with SEND and disabilities.